Nights-Software/ns-docs/resources/ers.md

 We are going to install multiple resources to make the ERS function as intended.

-1. Download the packages which we are going to install from [keymaster](https://keymaster.fivem.net/asset-grants).
+1. Download the packages which we are going to install from [the CFX Portal](https://portal.cfx.re/assets/granted-assets).
 Make sure to install them in the order as they are listed.

 ## Resources to install